2022 Philippine presidential election: Leody de Guzman (PLM)

-Walden Bello (PLM)

-The Laban ng Masa coalition launched a campaign to collect 300,000 signatures to urge activist and former party-list lawmaker Walden Bello to run for president in the 2022 elections.
-In a statement, Laban ng Masa said it wanted to "push for an ambitious platform that focuses on the poor, prioritizes the neglected, and fights for the rights of ordinary Filipinos."
-Bello's group sought talks with Vice President Robredo's backers for three months but were ignored.
-This caused them to support Leody de Guzman's presidential candidacy, instead.

-Later in October 20, Bello decided to run for the vice presidency, substituting Raquel Castillo who was supposed to be de Guzman's running mate.

 Norberto Gonzales (PDSP)

 Former secretary of National Defense Norberto Gonzales said that his campaign was a "new and more politically mature approach to winning the nation's heart and its consent to govern."
 He filed his candidacy on October 6, 2021, under the Partido Demokratiko Sosyalista ng Pilipinas.
 His platform focused on making significant changes in the country's government, such as making all regions autonomous and shifting from a presidential system to a parliamentary system.

 Panfilo Lacson (Independent)

 In July 2021, Senate President Tito Sotto confirmed that Panfilo Lacson would run for president in a tandem with him.
 On September 8, the duo announced their candidacies for the upcoming election.
 He filed his candidacy under the Partido para sa Demokratikong Reporma.
 On March 24, 2022, Lacson resigned from Partido Reporma and became an independent candidate after the said party switched its endorsement to Robredo.

 If elected, he promised to restore trust in the government, with a platform that revolveed around addressing corruption.
 He planned to initiate an anti-corruption drive, reform the national budget, and digitalize government services.